UgurUysal86/finalProjectTemplate/README.md

 ## 5. Discussion
 (final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)

+* The expectation that with higher automation we will receive lower **reliability** was proven untrue in our specific scenario that we simulated.
+Human users do not operate unmanned system 100% reliably, and there might be a time in future where fully-autonomous systems are more reliable than human operators.

+* The expectation that with higher automation we will receive lower **perceived workload** of the human operator was proven true in our specific scenario that we simulated.
+With lower perceived workload missions could be conducted with less personnel.
+This could help to lower operating costs of unmanned systems operation.
+However, for these autonomous systems to work reliably, development must first be carried out.
+The costs of this development may exceed the benefits, but in the long run, it might be worth it.

 ## 6. Future Work
 (final only - remove whole section for proposal Readme) (if you had 6 more months what would be the next steps in this project.)
 (What are a few questions you have now)